zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/create-collection.md

 COLLECTION_NAME="medium_articles_2020" # Set your collection name

 # Initialize a MilvusClient instance
-# Replace uri and API key with your own
+# Replace uri and token with your own
 client = MilvusClient(
-    uri=CLUSTER_ENDPOINT, # Cluster endpoint obtained from the console token=TOKEN # API key or a colon-separated cluster username and password )
+    uri=CLUSTER_ENDPOINT, # Cluster endpoint obtained from the console token=TOKEN # a colon-separated cluster username and password )

 # Create a collection